FreeRADIUS/eap-arpa/draft-dekok-emu-eap-arpa.md

 "realm" fields.

-The realm is chosen to be non-routable, so that the EAP packet exchange is not sent across an Authentication, Authorization, and Accounting (AAA) proxy framework as defined in {{RFC7542}} Section 3.
+The realm is chosen to be non-routable, so that the EAP packet exchange is not normally sent across an Authentication, Authorization, and Accounting (AAA) proxy framework as defined in {{RFC7542}} Section
+3. Instead, the packets generally remains local to the EAP server.

+This specification does not, however, forbid routing of realms in the "eap.arpa" domain.
+The use of "eap.arpa" means that any such routing does not happen automatically.
+Instead, it routing of that domain must be explicitly configured locally, and be done with full consent of all parties which need to authenticate NAIs in that domain.

-Instead, the packets remains local to the EAP server.
-If the EAP server implements this standard, then it can proceed with the full EAP conversation.
+If the EAP
+server implements this standard, then it can proceed with the full EAP conversation.
 If the EAP server does not implement this standard, then it MUST reply with an EAP Failure, as per {{RFC3748}} Section 4.2.
 We note that this specification is fully compatible with all existing EAP implementations, so its is fail-safe.
 When presented with a peer wishing to use this specification, existing implementations will